LucasMYSDev/SectionSeeker_AI/README.md

 https://github.com/LucasMYSDev/SectionSeeker_AI/assets/137337375/1895f70b-c478-4b42-9134-4b6eee8742af

 ## 🔧 Technical Details
-SectionSeekerAI adopts an `embedding search technique` utilizing the `text-embedding-ada-002` model from OpenAI.
+SectionSeeker AI adopts an `embedding search technique` utilizing the `text-embedding-ada-002` model from OpenAI.
 It further integrates the `gpt-3.5-turbo-16k` model for `AI-driven filtering` during its learning journey.
 Such an approach empowers users to converse in natural language, breaking free from traditional tool constraints, like the `"find"` feature in standard browsers.

-## 📂 SectionSeekerAI Website Pages
+## 📂 SectionSeeker AI Website Pages
 1. **Contents Page**
    - Organize and manage with folders.
    - Ability to delete folders and remove uploaded documents.